Wokko-wok/EasyPark_App-Documents/README.md

 ####  Target audience

-This website is aimed towards vehicle owners who are looking to book an affordable, convenient and reliable parking spot around/near a desired location.
+This website is aimed towards vehicle owners or tourists in Melbourne who are looking to book an affordable, convenient and reliable parking spot around/near a desired location.